MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

     3. Be sure to open the Tomcat HTTPS port (7401) to the outside on the DeployR server machine.
 If you are using the IPTABLES firewall or equivalent service for your server, use the iptables command (or equivalent command/tool) to open the port.

         >[!IMPORTANT]
         >If you are provisioning your server on a cloud service such as Azure or AWS, then you must also add endpoints for port 7401.

+	##### For OS X:

     1. Enable the HTTPS connector on Tomcat by **removing the comments** around the following code in the file `/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/conf/server.xml`.

         >[!NOTE]
 		>This example is written for `deployr-user`.
 For another user, use the appropriate filepath to `server.xml` as well as the `keystoreFile` property on the Connector.

             <!--
             <Connector port="8001" protocol="org.apache.coyote.http11.Http11NioProtoocol" compression="1024" compressableMimeType="text/html,text/xml,text/json,text/plain,application/xml,application/json,image/svg+xml" SSLEnabled="true" maxthreads="150" scheme="https" secure="true" clientAuth="false" sslProtocol="TLS" keystoreFile="/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/.keystore" />